 Our assignment was to spend two hours using the sounds we sampled from the vinyl and incorporate them into a new song.
 I immediately gravitated towards the jazzy sounds: flute, saxophone and marimbas.
 I combined that with some beautiful chants and here’s what I came up with — a low slung jazzy groove made up of more than half sampled sounds.

 Preview my track here:

 That’s all for today, folks, but if you’d like to learn more about Kim Anh’s time at PBLA you can read part 1 here and part 2 here.
 If you’re interested in developing your skills in Ableton Live or Logic Pro, or learning to DJ like a don, why not check out a Point Blank course?
-We offer programmes in Complete Music Production & Sound Design, Further Music Production & Sound Design, Further Music Production & DJ Skills and more with great software freebies and exclusive deals.
+We offer programmes in Music Production, Music Composition, Audio Mastering, Remix & Performance, Music Business, DJing and more with great software freebies and exclusive deals.